Full-Time Research Associate, Domestic Climate Policy

 Reports to: Director, Domestic Climate and Energy Policy

 Position classification: Exempt, full time; Union – Level 3

-American Progress has an immediate opening for a Research Associate in the Energy and Environment Department to conduct research and analysis related to climate, transportation, and energy policy.
+American Progress has an immediate opening for a Research Associate in its Energy and Environment department to conduct research and analysis related to climate, transportation, and energy policy.
 The ideal candidate will have strong writing and research skills, an attention to detail, a commitment to addressing climate change and economic and environmental injustice, and a willingness to work on a wide range of policy issues.

 The position will report to the Director of Domestic Climate and Energy Policy.
 Experience in climate and energy policy is not required.

 This role will be driven by American Progress’ mission to improve the lives of all Americans through bold, progressive ideas, as well as strong leadership and concerted action, with the aim of not only changing the conversation, but changing the country.
 The Research Associate will be part of a dynamic department that supports work across American Progress’ five crosscutting priorities:

 - Strengthening health and ending the pandemic